 - Copyright, trademark, and patent matters

-In addition to standard services, attorneys in the Construction Practice Group offer seminars for established clients, often meeting at clients' businesses with executives, managers, and supervisors to discuss construction issues and to answer clients' questions.
-Periodically, the Group invites prospective clients and existing clients to larger seminars.
-Our attorneys also submit articles on timely topics for publication in the Ward and Smith newsletter and prepare bulletins on industry‑specific issues to keep our clients informed.
+Attorneys in the Construction Practice Group offer seminars for established clients, often meeting at clients' offices with executives, managers, and supervisors to discuss construction issues and to address current concerns.
+We conduct large seminars on topics of major interest on a quarterly or annual basis.
+Our attorneys regularly author articles on timely and relevant topics and prepare bulletins on industry‑specific issues.